QUARK-framework/QUARK/docs/developer.rst

 A good starting point is to look at the already existing components.

-Adding a new Module Type
+Adding a New Module Type
 ~~~~~~~~~~~~~~~~~~~~~~~~

-In the case the already existing module types (see "modules" directory) do not fit your needs, you can create new abstract module definitions, where
-you can specify your own requirements.
+If the already existing module types (see "modules" directory) do not fit your needs, you can create new abstract module definitions, where you can specify your requirements.

-The only prerequisite is, that the need to fulfill the requirements by the `Core` module, since every module needs to
-inherit from this abstract class.
+The only prerequisite is that they must fulfill the `Core` module requirements since every module needs to inherit from this abstract class.

-The essential functions of the `Core` module, which can be used by every module/subclass to execute its logic (see figure), are the `preprocess` and the `postprocess` method.
+The essential functions of the `Core` module, which can be used by every module/subclass to execute its logic (see figure), are the `preprocess` and the `postprocess` methods.
-The `preprocess` method executes before the input data is passed on the sub-module, while the `postprocess` method executes before the data is passed onto the parent module.
+The `preprocess` method executes before the input data is passed on the sub-module, while the `postprocess` method runs before the data is passed to the parent module.
-If no sub-module/parent-module exists, these functions are still executed.
+If no sub-module/ parent module exists, these functions still execute.

-For a concrete application, the `preprocess` step could include generating the problem instance for an optimization problem, while the `postprocess` would include the validation and evaluation of the solution for a given problem
+For a concrete application, the `preprocess` step could include generating the problem instance for an optimization problem, while the `postprocess` would include the validation and evaluation of the solution for a given problem.

 .. image:: benchmark_process.png
   :align: center
   :width: 700
   :alt: Visualization of how the benchmark process is desinged.

 You can also implement a new module type that inherits from another abstract module.
-So for example we have an `Optimization` class, that specifies the requirements for an optimization application.
-This
-`Optimization` class inherits the requirements from the more general `Application` class.
+So, for example, assume an `Optimization` class that specifies the requirements for an optimization application.
+This `Optimization` class inherits the requirements from the more general `Application` class.

-Every class also needs to implement the `get_requirements` method, where one specifies which imports are used by this class
-and which version.
-This is needed to provide the user the information which packages need to be installed.
+Every class also needs to implement the `get_requirements` method, where one specifies which imports are used by this class and which version.
+This is required to inform the user about which packages need to be installed.

-Adding a new Class for an existing Module Type
+Adding a New Class for an Existing Module Type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In this section, we will briefly talk about how one can add a new class to an existing module type.
+This section discusses how to add a new class to an existing module type.

-For every component, there is an abstract class that your new class inherits from.
-These abstract classes provide the required functions, which are needed for the benchmarking process.
-So for example if you want to implement a new application, you will need to inherit from the abstract `Application` class.
+For every component, there is an abstract class that a new class inherits from.
+These abstract classes provide the required functions which are needed for the benchmarking process.
+So, for example, if you want to implement a new application, it must inherit from the abstract `Application` class.

-Adding a new Application
+Adding a New Application
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Alongside adding a new application, you should always add at least one submodule to make the application available for another module (for example a solver).
-Also the new application has to be added to the :code:`get_default_app_modules` function in the :code:`main` function.
+Alongside adding a new application, you should always add at least one submodule to make the application available for another module (for example, a solver).
+Also, the new application has to be added to the :code:`get_default_app_modules` function in the :code:`main` function.

-Every application has a couple of functions that need to be implemented:
+Every application has functions that are required to be implemented:

-    - :code:`get_parameter_options(self)`: Method to return the parameters in a dictionary needed to create a concrete problem of an application.
+    - :code:`get_parameter_options(self)`: Method to return the parameters needed to create a problem instance of an application as a dictionary.
-    - :code:`save(self, path)`: Method which stores the application instance to a file.
+    - :code:`save(self, path)`: Method to store the application instance as a file.
 Needed for making experiments reproducible.
-    - :code:`get_requirements()`: Which packages are used by this application.
+    - :code:`get_requirements()`: Method to return which packages are used by this application.
-    - :code:`get_default_submodule(self, option)`: Based on :code:`option` string the function returns an instance of a submodule class.
+    - :code:`get_default_submodule(self, option)`: Method to return an instance of a submodule class based on :code:`option` string.
-    - :code:`preprocess(self, input_data: any, config: dict, **kwargs)`: Function which is always called and that can be used to pass certain information to the next sub-module.
+    - :code:`preprocess(self, input_data: any, config: dict, **kwargs)`: Method which is always called.
+It is used to pass certain information (:code:`input_data`) to the next sub-module.
-    - :code:`postprocess(self, input_data: any, config: dict, **kwargs)`:  Function which is always called and that can be used to pass certain information to the next parent-module.
+    - :code:`postprocess(self, input_data: any, config: dict, **kwargs)`: Method which is always called.
+It is used to pass certain information (:code:`input_data`) to the next parent-module.

 Also, you need to specify the available mapping options :code:`submodule_options` in the constructor of the application class.
 With specifying the solvers in :code:`get_default_submodule(self, option)` and :code:`submodule_options` you decide which mapping is available for that application.
-In :code:`get_parameter_options(self)` you can specify which parameters the user can choose from for this module.
+In :code:`get_parameter_options(self)`, you can specify which parameters the user can choose from for this module.

-There are also some special flags you can set for each parameter:
+In addition, there are some special flags you can set for each parameter:

     - :code:`allow_ranges`: Enabling this feature for your parameter will give the user the option to enter a range for this value.
 Keep in mind that there is no validation of this user input!
     - :code:`custom_input`: Enabling this feature for your parameter will give the user the option to enter a custom input (text or numbers) for this value.
 Keep in mind that there is no validation of this user input!
-    - :code:`postproc`: Here you can specify a function that should be called and applied to the parameters, should be callable.
+    - :code:`postproc`: Specifis a function that can be called and applied to the parameters, which must be callable.

-Example for an Application, which should reside under ``src/modules/applications/myApplication/``:
+Example for an application, which should reside under ``src/modules/applications/myApplication/``:

 .. code-block:: python